Vangos/kinect-controls/README.md

 * Developed by [Vangos Pterneas](http://pterneas.com) for [LightBuzz](http://lightbuzz.com)

 ## License
 You are free to use these libraries in personal and commercial projects by clearly attributing their original author.
-Licensed under [Apache v2 License](https://github.com/Vangos/kinect-controls/blob/master/LICENSE).
+Licensed under [MIT License](https://github.com/Vangos/kinect-controls/blob/master/LICENSE).

 Like this project?
 [Buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N5ELYBTYB3AYE)!